 From March to August 2017, pupils from the UK and from around 80 countries across the world took part in the PISA field trial.
 Once the field trial was completed and pupil responses marked, the data collected was analysed.
-The international research team select the questions which work internationally and will provide the most robust information about what pupils can do, what pupils think about themselves and school, and information on teaching practices in each country.
-The questions that meet these criteria are taken forward to the main survey in 2018.
+The international research team selected the questions which worked internationally and will therefore provide the most robust information about what pupils can do, what pupils think about themselves and schools, and information on teaching practices in each country.
+The questions that met this criteria have been taken forward to the main study.

-From February 2018 – schools that have been selected to participate in the main survey will be contacted by NFER.
+From February 2018 – schools that have been selected to participate in the main study will be contacted by NFER.
 We will support schools throughout the main study to ensure that participating is a rewarding experience for teachers and pupils.

 From December 2018 to December 2019 international researchers collate and analyse the data from all participating countries and prepare reports on the results.

 December 2019 – the OECD publishes its international report about all countries.
-National reports for England, Wales, Northern Ireland and Scotland are published by NFER and the UK national governments.
+National reports for England, Wales, Northern Ireland and Scotland are published by NFER and the UK national governments and devolved administrations.
 These present trends over time and an international comparison of findings in UK countries in the context of current education policy in each country.
 The contextual information is particularly valuable to governments and researchers and makes PISA different from many other sources of comparison used by governments in the UK and around the world.